openstreetmap/stateofthemap-2022/sessions/7SUKCQ.md

 resources: []
 recording: False
 ---
-This is going to be an interactive session where participants can submit case examples (in the form of links to specific examples on the map) to be discussed.
+This is going to be an interactive session where participants can &lt;a href=&#34;https://wiki.openstreetmap.org/wiki/User:Imagico/Understanding_the_map_SotM2021&#34;&gt;submit case examples&lt;/a&gt; (in the form of links to specific examples on the map - &lt;a href=&#34;https://wiki.openstreetmap.org/wiki/User:Imagico/Understanding_the_map_SotM2021&#34;&gt;on the wiki&lt;/a&gt; or &lt;a href=&#34;https://pads.ccc.de/Understanding-the-map-SotM2021&#34;&gt;on a pad&lt;/a&gt;) to be discussed.
 The focus of the discussion will be on explaining the design of the map and what cartographic and technical considerations stand behind it.

-The aim is for participants - both newcomers and experienced mappers - to better learn how to read the map, to better understand the cartographic and social challanges of designing a rich, global, real time updated map based on OpenStreetMap data for a truly diverse international and multi-cultural audience and hopefully to get some participants more interested in community map design and to encourage them to either contribute to OSM-Carto or to contribute to or start their own regional or thematic map design projects.
+The aim is for participants - both newcomers and experienced mappers - to better learn how to read the map, to better understand the cartographic and social challenges of designing a rich, global, real time updated map based on OpenStreetMap data for a truly diverse international and multi-cultural audience and hopefully to get some participants more interested in community map design and to encourage them to either contribute to OSM-Carto or to contribute to or start their own regional or thematic map design projects.

 Secondary goal of the session is for OSM-Carto developers to better understand where the map is difficult to read intuitively for the OSM community.